 One of the key benefits of estate planning is the overall reduction in taxes.
 Creating a comprehensive estate plan can help your loved ones receive their inheritance without having to give back a large portion of taxes.
 Two of the most common forms of taxes involved in estate planning are inheritance tax and estate tax.
-Our Las Vegas estate planning attorneys explain the difference between these two forms of taxes.
+Our attorneys explain the difference between inheritance and estate tax.

 An inheritance tax is calculated based on the value of the individual assets received from a deceased person’s estate.
 The beneficiaries of the inheritance would be responsible for paying inheritance taxes.
 An estate plan is calculated based on the net value of all the property owned by a decedent as of the date of death.
 The estate’s liabilities are subtracted from the overall value of the estate to arrive at the net taxable estate.